 The majority of my content is about homeschooling, and this page is where you will find every single post.

 Our methods, schedule, and even students have changed over the past 19 years.
 We've tried almost everything!
 Learn from our successes and our failures.

 Homeschooling is a journey and no one does it perfectly.
 We ALL learn on the job.

 Whether you're homeschooling a child with special needs, trying to find the perfect math curriculum, or homeschooling high school for the very first time, there is help and encouragement here for you!

 You’ve dedicated years to homeschooling.
 There’s a homeschool graduation in your future.
 You’re teaching high school now.
 It’s all becoming very… REAL.
 I hear you.
 I’m there.
-I’ve got a Senior and a Sophomore this year and I’M the one with Senioritis already.
+I’ve got a Senior and a Sophomore this year and I’M the one with Senioritis.
 My son is cool, calm and collected.
 For now.
-Graduation is coming in […]
+Graduation is coming in nine […]

 When I first started homeschooling, I was excited to fill out my first lesson plan book.
 I bought it at the teacher’s supply store.
 It had a big apple on the front, and unlined blocks to write in.
 I used it faithfully every day, but it didn’t take too long before I began wishing it […]

 That hefty volume calls to me.
 It begs me to plan, plan, plan our year!
 I must decide what to do, how we will cover it, and write. down. all. the. things.
 Everything.
 And you know what they say about the best-laid plans.
 Or is that the fault of over-planning?
 We homeschool moms are pretty […]